 - If your printer is plugged into a USB hub, unplug the printer cable from the hub.
 Then, plug the printer cable directly into a USB port on your computer.

 - Turn off your printer.
 Wait 30 seconds, and then turn it on again.

-You may copy content in Adobe Reader, unless the eBook publisher has applied security settings that disallow copying, which is common for most eBooks.
+You may copy content in Adobe Acrobat Reader DC, unless the eBook publisher has applied security settings that disallow copying, which is common for most eBooks.

 Confirm that content copying is allowed

 - Right-click the document and choose Document Properties.

 - Click the Security tab and review the Document Restrictions Summary.

 - Right-click the document and choose Select Tool from the pop-up menu.

 - Drag to select text or click to select an image.